-The {\sc Quantum-ESPRESSO} suite for plane-wave materials simulations was used to perform the DFT calculations~\citep{giannozzi2009quantum, giannozzi2017advanced}.
-Projector-augmented-wave pseudopotentials from the {\sc PseudoDojo} library were selected to represent the ionic cores~\citep{jollet2014generation} and Perdew--Burke--Ernzerhof (PBE) \citep{perdew1996generalized} exchange-correlation functional was used to calculate the energies.
+The Quantum ESPRESSO suite for plane-wave materials simulations was used to perform the DFT calculations \citep{giannozzi2009quantum, giannozzi2017advanced}.
+Projector-augmented-wave pseudopotentials from the library {\sc PseudoDojo} were selected to represent the ionic cores \citep{jollet2014generation} and the Perdew--Burke--Ernzerhof (PBE) \citep{perdew1996generalized} exchange-correlation functional was used to calculate the energies.
 The kinetic energy cutoffs for the plane waves expansion of wavefunctions and electronic charge density were set to 80 Ry and 320 Ry, respectively.
-To sample the Brillouin zone across the cells, the ${\boldsymbol k}$-spacing value was set to 0.025 \AA$^{-1}$.
-Electronic occupations were smoothened using Marzari--Vanderbilt cold smearing~\citep{marzari1999thermal}, with a smearing width of 0.01 Ry.
-The kinetic energy cutoffs, ${\boldsymbol k}$-points and smearing were found to be sufficient to converge the total energies within 1 meV per atom and the forces within 1 meV/\AA.
-Classical simulations were performed in the Large-Scale Atomic/Molecular Massively Parallel Simulator ({\sc LAMMPS}) software program~\citep{Plimpton1995FastDynamics}.
-The interatomic potentials follow the parameterization described in Refs.~\citep{Foiles1986Embedded-atom-methodAlloys, Kim2017SecondSystems, Shin2016DevelopmentCatalyst, Martinez2016PotentialPOSMat}.
-The 413 configurations were expanded to $7\times7\times7$ bulk supercells and then transformed to LAMMPS data files using the {\sc Atomsk} software package~\citep{Hirel2015Atomsk:Files}.
+To sample the Brillouin zone in reciprocal space, the ${\boldsymbol k}$-point density was set to 0.025 \AA$^{-1}$.
+Electronic occupations were smoothened using the Marzari--Vanderbilt cold smearing \citep{marzari1999thermal}, with a smearing width of 0.01 Ry.
+These kinetic energy cutoffs, ${\boldsymbol k}$-points, and smearing width were found to be sufficient to converge the total energies within 1 meV per atom and the forces within 1 meV/\AA.
+Classical simulations were performed in the {\sc LAMMPS} (large-scale atomic/molecular massively parallel simulator) software program \citep{Plimpton1995FastDynamics}.
+The interatomic potentials follow the parameterization described in Refs. \citep{Foiles1986Embedded-atom-methodAlloys, Kim2017SecondSystems, Shin2016DevelopmentCatalyst, Martinez2016PotentialPOSMat}.